 - CSUMB History - Includes four audio interviews with CSUMB founding Provost, Assistant to the Provost, and other members of the founding administrators.

 - Monterey Bay Ethnic History - Includes several audio interviews with residents of the tri-county region.

 - Fort Ord Conversion Project - Includes audio interviews with @10 Army officers and ex-soldiers others about the Army, the closure of Fort Ord and the conversion to a university.
 Interviews conducted by students and faculty of the Visual and Public Art Department and Human Communication, in conjunction with the Window Murals Project.

 - Veterans of Fort Ord - Includes some audio interviews with individuals who served in the U.S. Army and were stationed at Fort Ord.

 - Chicano Veterans of Fort Ord - Includes @20 audio interviews with Chicanos who were stationed or trained at Fort Ord and served in Vietnam and other conflicts.
 Most interviews are from the local region.

-- Latina Life Stories Digital Storytelling Project: Autobiographical digital stories produced by students in HCOM 328: Latina Life Stories (4 units), Latina Life Stories, from 2000-2010.
+- Latina Life Stories Digital Storytelling Project: Autobiographical digital stories produced by students in HCOM 328, Latina Life Stories, from 2000-2010.